A. Cryptococcosis

 - A. Failure to thrive B. Have infections C. 50% chances to have AIDS D. All are true...

-- Which of the following methods is adopted for screening HIV infection ?
+- Which of the following lesions is NOT an infection from human papilloma virus ?

 Advertisement